inspectIT/inspectit-ocelot/README.md

 ## Configuration

-The inspectIT Ocelot Java agent offers a comprehensive configuration capability which allows you to customize practically all properties to your own needs.
+The inspectIT Ocelot Java agent offers a comprehensive configuration capability which allows you to customize all properties to your own needs.
 In addition, the agent also supports **hot reloading** for its configuration which makes it possible to modify individual configuration settings during runtime without having to restart the application, which is usually the case.

 The configuration hot reloading feature also allows you to start the agent in a kind of "standby state" with deactivated features and activate these at a later point in time.